-Obje ectives Cont rols 03 To minimise the impacts of private open space.
-C7 Private open spaces and the trafficable area of roof terraces (at or below the second storey) (refer to Figure 19) are to be suitably located and screened to prevent direct views to neighbouring: a) habitable rooms (including bedrooms) within 9m; and b) private open space within 9m.
+Objectives Cont Controls 03 To minimise the impacts of private open space. С7 Private open spaces and the trafficable area of roof terraces (at or below the second storey) (refer to Figure 18) are to be suitably located and screened to prevent direct views to neighbouring: a) habitable rooms (including bedrooms) within 9m; and b) private open space within 9m.
 Note: Private open space includes an area external to a building including land, terrace, balcony or deck.
 C8 For a dwelling house, dual occupancy, semi- detached dwelling, or attached dwelling- the acceptability of any elevated balcony, deck, or terrace will depend on the extent of its impact, its reasonableness and its necessity.
 Note: Refer to Super Studio vs Waverley Council, (2004) NSWLEC 91 С9 Windows and balconies of an upper-level dwelling are designed to prevent overlooking of the private open space of a dwelling below within the same development.
-C10 The trafficable area of a roof terrace (above the second storey) (refer to Figure 19) is setback so that there is no direct line of sight, from that part of the building where the terrace or deck is, to: a) neighbouring private open space within 12m; or b) windows of habitable rooms in neighbouring dwellings within 12m.
+C10 The trafficable area of a roof terrace (above the second storey) (refer to Figure 18) is setback so that there is no direct line of sight, from that part of the building where the terrace or deck is, to: a) neighbouring private open space within 12m; or b) windows of habitable rooms in neighbouring dwellings within 12m.

-B3.5 Built form and context > 3.5.4 Acoustic and visual privacy Objectives Controls Lighting installations on a roof terrace or upper level deck are: a) contained within the roof terrace area and located at a low level; or appropriately shaded and fixed in a position so light is projected downwards onto the floor surface of the terrace.
+B3.5 B3.5 Built form and context > 3.5.4 Acoustic and visual privacy Objectives Cont Controls C11 Lighting installations on a roof terrace or upper level deck are: a) contained within the roof terrace area and located at a low level; or b) appropriately shaded and fixed in a position so light is projected downwards onto the floor surface of the terrace.
 Note: Lighting of roof terraces must be designed in compliance with Australian Standards 4282-1997 Control of obtrusive effects of outdoor lighting.
-04 To ensure that where roof terraces are inserted into roofs, they do not impact on the roof profile.
-C12 For a roof terrace within the roof a building: a) no part of the roof terrace or associated structures, such as a balustrade, projects beyond the roof profile; and b) the roof terrace and opening within the roof are clearly subservient in form and size when compared with the roof plane in which they are located.
-Note: Screening to roof terraces will only be considered where the screening is consistent with the streetscape and will have no impact on views or overshadowing of adjoining properties.
+04 To ensure that where roof terraces C12 For a roof terrace within the roof a building: are inserted into roofs, they do not impact on the roof profile.
+For a roof terrace within the roof a building a) no part of the roof terrace or associated structures, such as a balustrade, project beyond the roof profile; and a) no part of the roof terrace or asso structures, such as a balustrade, p beyond the roof profile; and b) the roof terrace and opening with roof are clearly subservient in for b) the roof terrace and opening within the roof are clearly subservient in form and size when compared with the roof plane in which they are located.
+Note: Screening to roof terraces will only be considered where the screening is consistent with the streetscape and will have no impact on views or overshadowing of neighbouring properties.